 Just to finish, when I mentioned “the price of admission” it got me thinking about that price of 40p.
 It’s easy to dismiss it now, but in 1987 that placed it a little above most similar comics.
 Marvel‘s Transformers was 30p at the same time, albeit it on smaller paper, with 24 pages instead of 32 and less original material was needed.
 OiNK itself was a good bit more expensive than Fleetway‘s (publisher of Super Naturals) other humour comics due to its glossy paper and being an independently created comic yet it was 35p.
 Even MASK, also a licenced comic by the same publisher was 35p in November 1987.
 Could the price have put some parents off buying it?
 At the end of the day the toys weren’t a success anyway so it probably wouldn’t have mattered.

-Nothing will put me off returning in two week’s time for issue three so join me back here on Sunday 28th November 2021 for more chills, thrills, action and laughs from the comic that had it all.
+Nothing will put me off returning in two week’s time for #3 so join me back here on Sunday 28th November 2021 for more chills, thrills, action and laughs from the comic that had all of that.